-These obstacles were overcome beginning in 2003 with various local initiatives and then in 2004 substantial state intervention began with the “Art For Regeneration” programme from the Arts Council NI and Belfast City Council.
-In 2005, 2.4 million pounds were allocated to nine borough councils for a variety of projects, including the removal or repainting of murals and installation of sculpture in public places (Arts Council NI Press Release); then in 2006 the Shared Communities Consortium (led by the Arts Council and the Executive) launched the “Re-Imaging Communities” programme, with the 3.3 million pounds pilot programme running from 2006 to 2009 and renewed for 2012-2015.
+These obstacles were overcome, beginning in 2003, by a handful of local initiatives, but a more substantial decrease in images of gunmen came as a result of intervention by the state, beginning in 2004 with the “Art For Regeneration” programme from the Arts Council NI and Belfast City Council.
+In 2005, 2.4 million pounds were allocated to nine borough councils for a variety of projects, including the removal or repainting of murals and installation of sculpture in public places (Arts Council NI Press Release); then in 2006 the Shared Communities Consortium (led by the Arts Council and the Executive) launched the “Re-Imaging Communities” programme, with the 3.3 million pounds pilot programme running from 2006 to 2009 and then renewed for 2012-2015.

-Before re-imaging, most wall art is sectarian and oppositional, though it is so to differing degrees.
+Before the re-imaging period, most wall art is sectarian and oppositional, though it is so to differing degrees.
 Here is a brief survey of themes which have become more prevalent after the peace and have been used as alternatives to paramilitary images:

-While historical murals, such as those depicting the Williamite campaign in Ireland (1688, 1690), the rebellions of the United Irishmen (1798, 1803), the mobilisation against Home Rule (1912), the Easter Rising and the Battle Of The Somme (1916), are seen as an improvement over paramilitary murals, they are still sectarian and oppositional.
-One might think that historical events should be evaluated on a case-by-case basis, but in practice every event that has been represented (so far) has been represented because it is significant enough to one of the sects.
-State agencies fund works on these themes, as an alternative to the more oppositional paramilitary murals.
+While historical murals, such as those depicting the [PUL] Williamite campaign in Ireland (1688, 1690), the [CNR] rebellions of the United Irishmen (1798, 1803), the [PUL] mobilisation against Home Rule (1912), the [CNR] Easter Rising (1916) and the [PUL] Battle Of The Somme (1916), are seen as an improvement over paramilitary murals, and as such the state agencies fund works on these themes.
+Nonetheless, they are still sectarian and oppositional.
+One might think that historical events vary enough that they would have to be evaluated on a case-by-case basis, but in practice every event that has been represented (so far) has been represented because it is significant enough to one of the sects.

-Cultural murals (Celtic myths, Gaelic games, Gaelic music and dancing, flute bands from both sects) are less oppositional: they can function as positive expressions of one sect’s culture, especially when viewed by people internal to the sect, but when viewed by outsiders, they often function oppositionally when the culture of one sect is perceived as a threat by the other.
+Cultural murals (Celtic myths, Gaelic games, Gaelic music and dancing (all CNR), flute bands from both sects) are less oppositional: they can function as positive expressions of one sect’s culture, especially when viewed by people internal to the sect, but when viewed by outsiders, they often function oppositionally when the culture of one sect is perceived as a threat by the other.

 Individual sports provide little relief.
-Heroes are mostly claimed by their local (sectarian) areas, though boxer Carl Frampton is portrayed in both Tigers Bay and the city centre, and golfer Rory McIlroy can be found in (non-sectarian) south Belfast and the city centre.
+Heroes are mostly claimed by their local (sectarian) areas, though boxer Carl Frampton is portrayed in both Tigers Bay (X01757) and the city centre (X02509), and golfer Rory McIlroy can be found in (non-sectarian) south Belfast (X00559) and the city centre (again X02509).

 We finally reach “community” murals.
 These are murals which depict life in a local community, often in days gone by (i.e. without mentioning the Troubles).
 We can also include in this category murals about specific institutions, especially schools, in the area.
 Community murals might be the liminal case with respect to oppositionality: if a mural depicts this neighbourhood, is it a mural about an area of one sect as opposed to the other sect, or just a mural about our area without reference to any opposing sect?
 One might argue that anything that is tied to any area with a sectarian history is still weakly oppositional.
 (If the wealthy Malone Road area got community murals, they might not be oppositional.
 But of course, the fact that there are no murals on the Malone Road tells you that this area is not in oppositional conflict.)

-Taking the extreme (but not implausible) position that community murals are still somewhat sectarian, the themes that are non-sectarian and non-oppositional are …
+Taking the maximal (but not implausible) position that community murals are still somewhat sectarian, the themes that are non-sectarian and non-oppositional are …

 Children’s (including children’s rights, American cartoon and superhero characters)